franckLdx/use-fetch/hook-use-fetch/README.md

 }
 ~~~

-To execute a Get with parameter(s) when component is mounted:
+To execute a Get with parameter(s) when component is mounted or when a parameter change:
 set the paramater(s) in denpendecies list.
 The requests will be executed whenever
 the dependencies change (and only when the dependencies change).
 ~~~javascript